Archibald Campbell of Lochawe: Life

 Archibald was the son of Sir Colin Og Campbell of Lochawe and his wife Helena, a possible daughter of John de Menteith.
 He became Lord of Lochawe either through inheritance from his father or the disenfranchisement of his brother, Dougall.
 In 1342, King David II granted Archibald the forfeited lands of his brother Dougall as well as the barony of Melfort.
 Melfort was in turn granted to Archibald's half-brother Neil, from whom the Campbells of Kenmore and Melfort descend.
 In the 1350s, Archibald was granted numerous properties in Argyll by John, Lord of Menteith and John's cousin Mary de Menteith, most notably Castle Sween.
 In 1373, he received the lands of Finnart and Stronewhillen from Paul Glenn.
 In 1382, he and his son, Colin, were appointed the hereditary position of King's Lieutenants and Special Commissioners in the Sheriffdom of Argyll, which would provide them income in exchange for performing various bureaucratic duties.

 Marriage and issue

-According to Ane Accompt of the Genealogie of the Campbells, Archibald married Mary or Isabella, daughter of John Lamont.
+According to Ane Accompt of the Genealogie of the Campbells, Archibald married Isabella, daughter of John Lamont.
 She is referred to as Mary in other sources.
 Archibald and Isabella had the following children: